fbpx

 Cases

-History of Tympanostomy Tubes (ear tubes)
+History of Tympanostomy Tubes – November 21, 2024

-History of Tympanostomy Tubes (ear tubes)
+History of Tympanostomy Tubes – November 21, 2024

 A 17-year-old male presents to the emergency department with foot pain.
 As part of a complete physical examination, this image of his right eardrum is obtained using the Wispr Digital Otoscope.
 He has no ear or hearing complaints.
-What caused the circular pattern seen in the inferior portion of the eardrum?
+What caused the circular pattern seen in the inferior-anterior portion of the eardrum?

-The circular pattern is from a prior history of tympanostomy tubes.
-Ear tubes are often placed in children who have recurrent ear infections.
-Read our prior Interesting Image on tympanostomy tubes.
-The ear tubes eventually fall out and after the eardrum heals, there can be evidence of the prior placement, as in this image.
+Ear tubes are often placed in children who have recurrent ear infectionsRead our prior Interesting Image on tympanostomy tubes.
+The ear tubes eventually fall out.
+After the eardrum heals, there can be evidence of the prior placement (sclerosis), as in this image.

 The patient’s left ear had a similar finding of post-tympanostomy tube healing and sclerosis as seen in this image: